Solomone Funaki: Early life and career

 Funaki was born in Fanga 'o Pilolevu in Nuku'alofa, Tonga.

 In 2015, he moved to Auckland in New Zealand, where he played club rugby for Grammar TEC.
 That same year, he was named in the Auckland Colts squad.

-Due to visa problems, he had to go back to Tonga, but in 2016 he returned to New Zealand to play club rugby in Whakatane for Paroa Sports Rugby Club in the Eastern Bay of Plenty competition.
+Due to visa problems, he had to go back to Tonga, but in 2016 he returned to New Zealand to play club rugby in Whakatāne for Paroa Sports Rugby Club in the Eastern Bay of Plenty competition.
 In August 2016, he was named in the Bay of Plenty Development squad.

 In 2017, Funaki was named in the Bay of Plenty Wasps side to play the New Zealand Universities team in an Anzac Day match.
 He also played a few preseason games for the Bay of Plenty Steamers, but wasn't named in the squad for the 2017 Mitre 10 Cup season.
 Later in the year, he was named in the Bay of Plenty Sevens team.